JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 mysql> exit
 ```
 At this point it is recommended that you run a security script that comes pre-installed with MySQL.
 This script will remove some insecure default settings and lock down access to your database system <br/>
-I chose the least restrictive responeses since this is a Lab environment.
+In most of the configurations presented I provided the most restrictive respnses
 ![SQL-secure](./images/sqlsecurityscript.PNG)

 Now I test to see if i can log into mysql console